MicrosoftDocs/power-automate-docs/articles/sap-integration/FAQs.md

 ### How easy is it to add custom fields to canvas apps?

- Fields in Power Apps canvas apps can easily be inserted and copy/pasted in our WYSIWYG (What You See Is What You Get) editor.
+ Fields in canvas apps can easily be inserted and copy/pasted in our WYSIWYG (What You See Is What You Get) editor.

 ### Can the Power Platform call custom function modules?